NaomiProject/Naomi/README.md

 If you have a jasper working install then you should only need to do the following:

-`sudo pip install slugify mad`

-and for msgfmt - install do `sudo apt install gettext`
+sudo pip install --upgrade setuptools sudo pip install -r Jasper2fork/python_requirements.txt

 There are more instructions coming for how to get multi-language going.